top of page

 ...Okey :) But we have to admit that there are a few exceptions.
 I went to see The Birth of Venus or Mona Lisa, right?
 These girls are so famous that people might forget the artist’s name for a moment.

 Which brings me smoothly to the ladies' point of view.
-Frida, Hilma, Marina Abramović, Georgia O'Keeffe, Malika Favre... this rule doesn’t apply to women.
+Frida, Hilma, Tamara de Lempicka, Marina Abramović, Georgia O'Keeffe, Malika Favre... this rule doesn’t apply to women.
 Usually, we learn their first name first.

 But no, this is a story for another time.
-My friends, whom I call by their first names, will forgive me now.
+My friends, whom I call by their first names, forgive me for now.

 With love, M.